johnlspouge/2024-05-11_threshold_day/README.md

 modules/ contains a test file test_make.py.
 > python test_make.py

-tests the installation and functionalities of the Python files.
+tests the installation and functionalities of the Python files in modules/.
 If all is well, the program exits without complaint.

 The remaining subdirectories contain executables with specific functions, each containing analogous files.